nexus-uw/nexus-uw.github.io/_posts/2020-02-02-ammobin-now-runs-on-aws-withou-any-servers.md

 I found it much easier to only create the distribution in us-east-1 so that all of its related resources can cleanly exist in the same stack.
 As for how to connect it back to the rest of ammobin in ca-central-1, custom (internal) CNAMES was really handy since they could be easily shared between the stacks using a common constants typescript file.

 ## s3 costs
 It was easy to blow through the PUT request free tier with a daily re-upload of ```nuxt generate``` within a few days.
-This forced a re-archecting of the stack to make use of the free tier of github pages + actions.
+This forced a re-architecting of the stack to make use of the free tier of github pages + actions.

 cdk has an easy asset zip + upload process for lambda code.
 By not optimizing the asset packages being uploaded, the 5GB free storage limit was easily reached after a month of development.
 Reducing the lambda bundle size + removing old zips solved this issue.